J.D. Davis Player Props: Giants vs. Rockies

 The San Francisco Giants, including J.D.
-Davis (.351 batting average in his past 10 games), battle starter Connor Seabold and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.
+Davis (.394 slugging percentage in past 10 games, including zero homers), battle starter Chase Anderson and the Colorado Rockies at Coors Field, Thursday at 3:10 PM ET.

-He racked up three RBI (going 1-for-4 with a double and a walk) in his last game against the Rockies.
+He had a one-hit performance in his previous game (1-for-2) against the Rockies.

 J.D.
 Davis Game Info & Props vs. the Rockies